 Students on academic suspension who wish to transfer to Arkansas Tech must meet the eligibility standards for readmission to the last college/university attended before being considered for admission to Tech.

 The deadline for adding courses or changing courses or sections is given in the University calendar; thereafter, changing to audit or dropping a course are the only changes permissible.
-Courses officially dropped after the 11th class day and through the thirteenth week of a fall or spring semester will be recorded as “W.” Students may add, drop, or change sections of courses only by following the official procedure which requires that they obtain and return the necessary forms to the Registrar’s Office after obtaining the formal approval of their academic advisor.
+Courses officially dropped after the attendance date and through the thirteenth week of a fall or spring semester will be recorded as “W.” Students may add, drop, or change sections of courses only by following the official procedure which requires that they obtain and return the necessary forms to the Registrar’s Office after obtaining the formal approval of their academic advisor.
 Failure to complete this procedure can result in a grade of “F” being entered on the student’s record.
 A fee of $10 will be charged except for changes made for the convenience of the University.
-Please note: A student accumulating an excessive number of absences in a course may be dropped from the course by the instructor with a grade of “FE.”
+Please note: A student accumulating an excessive number of unjustifiable absences in a course may be dropped from the course by the instructor with a grade of “WN.”